Two-Dimensional DOA Estimation for L-shaped Nested Array via Tensor Modeling: Introduction

-Meanwhile, a special array geometry named as nested array has been widely investigated \cite{21,22}, largely thanks to the fact that it can be used to detect more sources than the number of real antenna elements due to the increased DOF in co-array domain.
-When uniform linear array (ULA) is replaced by linear nested array for L-shaped array, the corresponding array is named as {\it L-shaped nested array} \cite{23,24,25,26,27}.
-L-shaped nested array also may enjoy an increased DOF.
+Meanwhile, a special array geometry named as nested array has been widely investigated \cite{21,22}, largely thanks to the fact that it can be used to detect more sources than the number of real antenna elements due to the increased DOF in co-array domain.\footnote{Co-array of a given array is the array whose elements are located at the positions determined by the differences between physical sensor locations (see \cite{21,22} and the references therein).} When uniform linear array (ULA) is replaced by linear nested array for { the} L-shaped array, the corresponding array is named as {\it L-shaped nested array} \cite{23,24,25,26,27}. { The} L-shaped nested array also may enjoy an increased DOF.
 In \cite{23,27}, the authors consider the 2-D DOA estimation problem as two independent 1-D DOA estimation problems.
 For each 1-D problem, the spatial smoothing (SS) (see \cite{21}) is used directly, while the fourth-order difference co-array is exploited in \cite{24}.
 The azimuth and elevation angles are matched by pairing the source powers estimated by two nested subarrays separately.
 The signal subspace joint diagonalisation (SSJD) technique \cite{25} is used to conduct 2-D DOA estimation and pair-matching, which can be regarded as a generalization of \cite{17,18}.
-Possible holes in the cross-difference co-array for L-shaped nested array can be filled by using oblique projection \cite{26}, and a virtual CCM with larger aperture can be constructed to fulfill 2-D DOA estimation with better performance.
+Possible holes in the cross-difference co-array for { the} L-shaped nested array can be filled by using oblique projection \cite{26}, and a virtual CCM with larger aperture can be constructed to fulfill 2-D DOA estimation with better performance.